Free-Kick Technique Tips

 Edward Hillam provides some top tips to help improve your free-kick technique.

 Set pieces are an essential part of football, and players that can execute them well are vital to any successful team.
 Even the likes of Barcelona and Real Madrid require a top free-kick taker.
 Of course, it helps even more when those set-piece specialists also possess the all-around talent of Lionel Messi and Cristiano Ronaldo, whose free-kick taking prowess was celebrated in several Nike adverts.
 Sometimes, a successful free-kick might require the involvement of several team members and plenty of practice on the training ground.
 But quite often, a free kick offers a chance for an individual to shine.
 To use all their skill and technique to deliver a moment of controlled precision that can change the course of a game.

 Top free-kick takers

-In the Premier League, Chelsea's Marcus Alonso is proving to a be a bit of a dead-ball specialist, while Juventus' Miralem Pjanic has been one of the masters of the art in Serie A since joining Roma back 2011.
-Those two are the latest in a long line of free-kick specialists who have graced the game - a list that features the likes of Michel Platini, Sinisa Mihajlovic, Juninho, David Beckham and Andrea Pirlo.
-Pjanic already has 16 Serie A free-kicks to his name putting him ahead of Diego Maradona and Michel Platini.
-He is now chasing down Francesco Totti and Roberto Baggio, who both managed 21 during their careers in Italy.
+In the Premier League, Chelsea's Marcus Alonso is a bit of a dead-ball specialist, while Juventus' Miralem Pjanic has been one of the masters of the art in Serie A since joining Roma back 2011.
+Those two are the latest in a long line of free-kick specialists who have graced the game - a list featuring Michel Platini, Sinisa Mihajlovic, Juninho, David Beckham and Andrea Pirlo.
+Pjanic already has 16 Serie A free-kicks to his name, putting him ahead of Diego Maradona and Michel Platini.
+Since 2011, the Juve man has had the highest free-kick scoring percentage of any player in Italy with an impressive 15.5%.
+He is now chasing down Francesco Totti and Roberto Baggio, who managed 21 during their careers in Italy.
 The Bosnian has also proved to be a specialist on the European stage, with only Cristiano Ronaldo and Willian having scored more goals from free-kicks in Europe since 2009.
-Since 2011, the Juve man has the highest free-kick scoring percentage of any player in Italy with an impressive 15.5%.